Anineuro/Anineuro.github.io/_pages/about.md

 More broadly, I explore how dynamical systems and machine learning can be combined to build interpretable models of brain function and behavior.

-I am  Looking for a *Post-doctoral or Research Assistantship postion* in those related field to further continue my journey of research.

 Research Overview
 ======